concur/developer.concur.com/src/api-reference/travel/itinerary/trip/trip-resource.markdown

 | PreviousPageURL  |  string  |  The URI to the previous page of results.
 This element will be empty when there are no previous pages.
 | NextPageURL  |  string  |  The URI to the next set of results.
 This element will be empty when there are no next pages.

 ## Examples

-### Example 1: Get trip summaries by start and end date
+### Example 1: Get Trip Summaries by Start and End Date

 #### Request